Emotional AI Robot Simplified: Creating a Voice-Activated Assistant with Minimal Cost and Experience

 Come meet our sponsors and our community of open source projects in the exhibit hall.

-Extending Cloud-Native Postgres with CNPG-I Plugins
+Extending Cloud-Native PG with CNPG-I Plugins

 Software Engineer - EDB